 - The green LED shows that the card is receiving electricity.

 The orange (10 Mb/s) or red (100 Mb/s) LED indicates network activity (sending or receiving data).

-How does it work and compatibility
+How does it work, and what about its compatibility?

 To ensure that the computer and network are compatible, the card must be suitable for the computer's data bus architecture, and have the appropriate type of socket for the cable.
 Each card is designed to work with a certain kind of cable.
 Some cards include multiple interface connectors (which can be configured using jumpers, DIP switches, or software).
 The most commonly used are RJ-45 connectors.